UPDATE: …and new champion in 2019… Okay, maybe being crowned the divorce capital of Oregon isn’t a feat to aspire to.

 What Does This Mean?

-Like most statistical analysis of divorce, what this data means varies from one person to the next.
+Like most statistical analyses of divorce, what this data means varies from one person to the next.
 Does this say that, if you live in Sheridan, Oregon, your marriage is doomed to fail?
 38.3% of the population may disagree with that.
 So, not necessarily.

 Is there something about this particular region that makes marriage more difficult?
 The leading employer in the city is the federal prison, which sounds like stressful work.
 That could add extra pressure to a union, though that’s all speculation and conjecture.